Women

 • Pregnant Women in DOJ Custody: U.S. Marshals Service and Bureau of Prisons Should Better Align Policies with National Guidelines United States Government Accountability Office, January, 2021“By taking steps to more closely align agency standards and policies with national guidance as feasible, USMS and BOP would be better positioned to help ensure the health of pregnant women in their custody.”

-• Since you asked: What role does drug enforcement play in the rising incarceration of women?
+• report thumbnail Since you asked: What role does drug enforcement play in the rising incarceration of women?
 Prison Policy Initiative, November, 2020“Over the past 35 years, total arrests have risen 25% for women, while decreasing 33% for men.
 The increase among women is largely driven by drugs.”

 • report thumbnail Lives on the Line: Women with Incarcerated Loved Ones and the Impact of COVID-19 Behind Bars Essie Justice Group and Color of Change, September, 2020(Only 7% of respondents reported that their incarcerated loved one had adequate access to basic necessities to prevent the spread of COVID-19.)